AN ACETYLENIC ALLENE

 It is somewhat strange that the same compound, Marasin, is also reported in the similarly named mushroom

-Marasmiellus ravealis but the author thinks that there may have been some confusion over which mushroom contains it; with Marasmius ravealis seemingly getting many more internet hits than does Marasmiellus ravealis, the confusion possibly having arisen due to the ambiguous use of the abbreviations M. ravealis.
+Marasmiellus ravealis but your author thinks that there may have been some confusion over which mushroom contains it; with Marasmius ravealis seemingly getting many more internet hits than does Marasmiellus ravealis, the confusion possibly having arisen due to the ambiguous use of the abbreviations M. ravealis.
 Or it could be that both mushrooms manufacture it; they are, after all, both in the same family.